michaelsharman/chapter31_source/source/_posts/2006-11-06-adobe-alternatives-to-coldfusion-server.markdown

 ---
 comments: true
-date: 2006-11-06 23:03:57
+date: 2006-11-06 23:03
 layout: post
 slug: adobe-alternatives-to-coldfusion-server
-title: Alternatives to Adobe ColdFusion server?
+title: "Alternatives to Adobe ColdFusion server?"
 wordpress_id: 69
 categories:
 - ColdFusion
 ---

 For as long as I can remember there has been heated discussions regarding the cost of ColdFusion server (both Standard and Enterprise).
 Because that topic has been beaten to death I won't go into the particulars or the perceived pros and cons of the cost element with ColdFusion.